jozanza/turbo-docs/docs/api.md

 ### Animated Sprites

-Use your preferred image editing software to create a sprite with a landscape aspect ratio, where each frame of the animation is placed side-by-side horizontally within the image.

 Turbo treats sprites with a landscape aspect ratio like a "film strip".
 So a sprite like this...

 ![Doge animation strip](/_media/doge.png)